 Introducing computer programming to your kids can be a challenge, especially for those who aren’t familiar with the nuances of code.
 Fortunately, in the last few years, a number of apps, software, and guides have been produced that make the often-complex subject of computer coding easy to grasp for young learners.
 So where to begin?
-These are a few resources parents can share with their kids to help them start learning about programming.
+These are a few resources that parents can share with their kids to help them start learning about programming.

-Resources for Parents from MIT Media Lab's Scratch Team: Scratch is one of the most popular coding tools for kids, and it's designed to help students with little to no coding experience dive headfirst into programming.
+Resources for Parents From MIT Media Lab's Scratch Team: Scratch is one of the most popular coding tools for kids, and it's designed to help students with little to no coding experience dive headfirst into programming.
 Essentially, the software lets students create animations and stories with building blocks that mimic the structure of computer code.
 Luckily, the team behind the software has made it easy for beginners.
-There's a wonderful web-based beginners guide that will help students get started, or you can download a PDF version.
+There's a wonderful web-based beginners' guide that will help students get started, or you can download a PDF version.

-Lessons and Tutorials from Code.org: Code.org was launched in 2013 to advocate for wider access to computer science learning in schools and for underrepresented students of color.
+Lessons and Tutorials From Code.org: Code.org was launched in 2013 to advocate for wider access to computer science learning in schools and for underrepresented students of color.
 In addition to their advocacy efforts, Code.org has posted several useful lessons that are great to share with your kids.
 Aside from popular lessons like K-8 Introduction to Computer Science, there are links to informative tutorials from a variety of sources.

-Inspiring Articles about Kids Learning to Code
+Inspiring Articles About Kids Learning to Code

-- "Teaching Kids Programming with Khan Academy," by Patrick Reagan via Viget
+- Teaching Kids Programming with Khan Academy by Patrick Reagan via Viget

 - Upgrade Your Brain: Programming Resources for Coding Newbies by Adam Benzion via The Next Web